mohrbp/Obsidian-Template-Notebook/01 Home/!Inbox/2023-12-26-FutureFeatures.md

 	- Could just add all parent topics to the new topic on note creation
 		- Moving the note gets tricky, because then do you erase all parent topics?
 Replace?
 Only some?, what about things you added prior to moving the note?
 # Tasks
-- [ ] Dv.taskList at the top of notebook files, so you can check notes with completion date (and time?)  ⌛ 2023-12-27
+- [ ] Dv.taskList at the top of notebook files, so you can check notes with completion date (and time?)
-- [ ] Daily note of burnt in dataview summary of the day ⌛ 2023-12-27
+- [ ] Daily note of burnt in dataview summary of the day
-- [ ] Adjustable time limits based on front matter of the projects
+- [x] Adjustable time limits based on front matter of the projects ✅ 2024-01-03
 - [ ] Notes in Callouts
-- [ ] Re-usable JS code for DV
+- [x] Re-usable JS code for DV ✅ 2024-01-03
 - [ ] People Pages
 - [ ] Topics

+bar:: <progress max=100 value=40> </progress> 0%